Çakırhüyük, Besni: Frankish Rule

 After an Armenian plot to hand over Edessa to Mawdud ibn Ahmad, the ruler of Mosul, failed, Baldwin II annexed Raban and Kaysun to the county of Edessa.
 The Catholicosate was moved thereafter to Covk to evade the increasing attacks of the Seljuks.
 Some time after that, the chronicler Matthew of Edessa settled in the town and by 1120, it was given as fief to Geoffrey of Marash.
-After him, it fell to Baldwin of Marash in the 1130s, who in turn appointed an Armenian called Vahram as governor of the town.
+In the same year, an army of 133,000 men (likely exaggerated) under Ilghazi attacked Kaysun and its surrounding areas, burning many villages and enslaving much of the population.
+The settlement fell to Baldwin of Marash in the 1130s, who in turn appointed an Armenian called Vahram as governor of the town.

 In 1131, the Danishmend Emir Gazi besieged the place in which Joscelin I, Count of Edessa had installed the Jacobite Patriarch of Antioch.
 Though Joscelin was dying at that time, he was carried on a litter ahead of his army to relieve the castle.
 Upon hearing news of Joscelin's approach, Emir Ghazi abandoned the siege.
 The Syriac Patriarch stayed in Kaysun for around 5 years.
-In 1136, the surrounding lands were ravaged first by Zengi's lieutenant Sawar and then the Danishmendid emir Muhammad Ghazi.
-Baldwin, Lord of Marash, in whose dominion Kaysun was at this point, appealed to emperor Ioannes II Komnenos for aid and begun to refortify the walls in 1145 until his death at the siege of Edessa in 1146 interrupted the works.
+In 1134 the Seljuks Afshin and Mesud I pillaged the area and enslaved much of its population, with Mesud returning again to burn the surrounding villages.
+In 1136, the surrounding lands were ravaged first by Zengi's lieutenant Sawar and then the Danishmendid emir Muhammad Ghazi, who also burned down the Red Monastery of Kaysun.
+In 1140-1141 the residents of Kaysun temporarily fled from the area, as the Turks raided and burned it Baldwin, Lord of Marash, in whose dominion Kaysun was at this point, appealed to emperor Ioannes II Komnenos for aid and begun to refortify the walls in 1145 until his death at the siege of Edessa in 1146 interrupted the works.
 The funeral oration of Baldwin by a certain vardapet called Barsel was recorded by Gregory the priest, a resident of Kaysun.